-Germany's flagship carrier Lufthansa has said it's making big strides in its restructuring efforts and endeavors to save costs.
+Germany's flag carrier Lufthansa has said it's making big strides in its restructuring efforts and endeavors to save costs.
 It expected its European flights business to become profitable again this year.

 Lufthansa executives said Germany's airline was on track to meet ambitious savings targets as defined under its "Score" program, which foresaw raising the company's operating profit to 2.3 billion euros ($3.13 billion) by 2015.